 The School Counseling program is a 48-credit hour track that is accredited by the Massachusetts Department of Elementary and Secondary Education and that meets current Massachusetts requirements for initial licensure as a school counselor at the PreK-8 and/or the 5-12 grade levels.
 The M.A. in School Counseling is also accredited by the Master’s in Psychology and Counseling Accreditation Council (MPCAC) for the period of March, 2017 through March, 2027.

-In the Spring semester of 2016, the School Counseling program reviewed 68 applications for admission.
-Approximately 69% of these applicants were accepted into the program, and 18 of these applicants enrolled in the Masters in School Counseling program in the Fall semester of 2016.
-Seventeen students graduated from the Masters in School Counseling program in Spring 2017.
+In the Spring semester of 2018, the School Counseling program reviewed 75 applications for admission.
+Approximately 73.3% of these applicants were accepted into the program, and 17 of these applicants enrolled in the Masters in School Counseling program in the Fall semester of 2018.
+Eleven students graduated from the Masters in School Counseling program in Spring 2018.

 To demonstrate foundational training in, and foster identification with, the field of psychology generally, and counseling and school counseling, specifically